Thesis submission procedure

 1. Supervisor's approval

-When the content and the form of your dissertation is approved by your Supervisor, he or she will sign the Supervisor's approval form.
+When the content and the form of your dissertation is approved by your Supervisor, it must be confirmed by their hand written signatures on your thesis (page 1).

 2. Finishing the digital version of your thesis